NCAR/python-tutorial/source/tutorials/beginner.rst

-   You will see the newly created :bash:`data` directory (which is listed as :bash:`./`, since you are currently *in* that directory) is listed as "untracked," which means all of the files you added to that directory are *also* untracked by git.
+   You will see the newly created :bash:`data` directory (which is listed as :bash:`./`, since you are currently *in* that directory) is listed as "untracked," which means all of the files you added to that directory are *also* untracked by Git.
 The :bash:`git status` command will tell you what to do with untracked files.
 Those instructions mirror the next 2 steps:

 9. Add the file to the Git staging area: